snowplow-incubator/consent-tracking-accelerator/content/_index.md

 #### Prerequisites

 {{% notice tip %}}
-Complete our [Advanced Analytics for Web](https://docs.snowplow.io/accelerators/web/) accelerator if you don't have any Snowplow modelled web data in your warehouse yet.
+Complete our [Advanced Analytics for Web](https://docs.snowplow.io/accelerators/web/) accelerator if you don't have any Snowplow modeled web data in your warehouse yet.
 You don't need a working Snowplow pipeline, a sample events dataset is provided.
 {{% /notice %}}

-**Modeling and Visualisation**
+**Modeling and Visualization**
-- dbt CLI installed or dbt Cloud account available
+- [dbt CLI](https://docs.getdbt.com/docs/core/installation) installed or [dbt Cloud](https://docs.getdbt.com/docs/cloud/about-cloud-setup) account available
-  - New dbt project created and configured
+  - New dbt [project](https://docs.getdbt.com/docs/build/projects) created and configured
 - Python 3 Installed
 - Snowflake, BigQuery or Databricks account (apart from the Streamlit visualization you should be able to follow along if you are on Redshift / Postgres as the data model supports those, too!)